Doug Mastriano: 2022 Pennsylvania gubernatorial campaign

 On November 8, 2022, Mastriano lost the general election to Pennsylvania Attorney General Josh Shapiro, the Democratic nominee by about 14 percentage points.
 Mastriano conceded defeat to Shapiro five days after the election while also calling for reforms to Pennsylvania's electoral system.
-Former GOP senator from Pennsylvania Pat Toomey claimed that Mastriano is to blame for his loss and those of the Republican senate and congressional candidates.
+Former Republican senator from Pennsylvania Pat Toomey criticized Mastriano's campaign for its negative effect on Republican congressional races.

 Platform

 At a rally on May 7, 2022, Mastriano suggested that his gubernatorial administration would be so conservative that it would make Florida Governor Ron DeSantis look like an "[a]mateur".
-His platform for governor included expanding gun rights, lowering taxes, and supporting charter schools.
+His platform for governor included prohibiting abortion, expanding gun rights, lowering taxes, and supporting charter schools.

 Abortion

 Mastriano is opposed to abortion.
 He has expressed support for a ban on abortion from conception, saying "I'm at conception.
 We're going to have to work our way towards that."
 He opposes exceptions for rape, incest, or the life of the mother.
 Mastriano has sponsored heartbeat bills, which ban abortions after 6 to 10 weeks.
 In 2019, Mastriano said women who violated his proposed 10-week abortion ban should be charged with murder.
-Mastriano has referred to the practice as a "barbaric holocaust" and said that the slogan "my body, my choice" is "ridiculous nonsense."
+Mastriano has referred to the practice as a "barbaric holocaust" and said that the slogan "my body, my choice" is "ridiculous nonsense".
 Mastriano has called the Supreme Court's decision in Roe v.
-Wade, "worse than the Holocaust."
+Wade, "worse than the Holocaust".

 Shapiro has argued that Mastriano's anti-abortion views will cost Pennsylvania business and jobs as some Pennsylvania-based corporations, such as Duolingo, have said they will leave the state if an abortion ban is passed.